Expedición Robinson 2001

-Expedición Robinson 2001, was the second season of the Argentine version of the Swedish show Expedition Robinson and was aired in 2001.
+Expedición Robinson 2001 is the second season of the Argentine version of the Swedish show Expedition Robinson and was aired in 2001.
 Like the previous season, this season took place on an island in Belize.

 Season summary

 During the pre-merge portion of the competition the North team proved to be weaker than their South team counterparts, only winning two of the six immunity challenges and losing four in a row.
 Shortly after the merge the former South team members turned on each other, voting out two of their own.
 When the black vote came into the game a bitter Carla Cavalloni took revenge on her tribe by joining the former North team members in voting out her former tribe member Pablo González.
 When it came time for the final four, the remaining contestants competed in two challenges to determine who would be the final two.
 Ultimately, María Victoria "Vick" Fernández who defied the odds and won this season over Carla Levy by a jury vote of 5-2.